|

 The "petition" also refers to the request by the petitioning

-party (known as the "petitioner") to the reviewing court
+party (known as the "petitioner") to the reviewing

-at law are inadequate.
-The petition consists of the petition itself,
+and why remedies at law are inadequate.
+The petition consists

-a supporting memorandum, and exhibits.
+of the petition itself, a supporting memorandum, and exhibits.

 Plain Error

-Plain error is defined as (1) an error; (2) that is clear or plain;
+Plain error is defined as (1) an error; (2) that is clear or

-of the judicial proceeding.
+reputation of the judicial proceeding.

 Pleadings